 That said, all UHF RFID tags operate on a single global standard (Generation 2) that have some built-in security measures including disguised EPC number and “kill commands” that allow operators to deactivate tags so they don’t send data.
 Of late, however, RFID has received some criticism for weak encryption, password protection and lack of tag or reader identification.

-Pros: Since beacons are primarily proximity detection devices that broadcast outbound signals, there is no inherent security risk in the transmission.
+Pros: Since beacons are primarily detection devices that broadcast outbound signals, there is no inherent security risk in the transmission.

 Cons: As a matter of fact, the risk actually lies in the apps that use these signals.
 In this sense, beacons are no better or worse than any other location service communicating via a mobile device.